Big Twist and the Mellow Fellows: Career

-Larry Nolan died in March 1990 of a heart attack.
+Later years etc.

+Big Twist (no one who actually knew him ever called him "Larry"; according to a former BTMF Stage Manager, bassist Tango West - his nephew - called him "Uncle Twist") died in March 1990 of a heart attack.
+The Illinois State Historic Association placed a marker dedicated to the life of Big Twist on the Court House Lawn in Murphysboro, Illinois.
 The group played on, with new singer Martin Allbritton, from Carbondale, Illinois.
 The saxophonist and producer Gene "Daddy G" Barge often appeared as a guest vocalist.
 After the founding member Peter Special left the band, they called themselves the Chicago Rhythm And Blues Kings, and remain a popular band in Illinois.